pubkey/rxdb/docs-src/docs/articles/frontend-database.md

 Storing data in the frontend decreases the initial application start time because the data is already present locally.
 By eliminating the need to fetch data from a server during startup, applications can quickly render the UI and provide users with an immediate interactive experience.
 This is especially advantageous for applications with large datasets or complex data retrieval processes.

 ### Password encryption for local data
 Security is a crucial aspect of data storage.
-With a frontend database, developers can [encrypt](../encryption.md) sensitive local data, such as user credentials or personal information, using encryption algorithms.
+With a front end database, developers can [encrypt](../encryption.md) sensitive local data, such as user credentials or personal information, using encryption algorithms.
 This ensures that even if the device is compromised, the data remains securely stored and protected.

 ### Local database for state management
 Frontend databases provide an alternative to traditional state management libraries like Redux or NgRx.
 By utilizing a local database, developers can store and manage application state directly in the frontend, eliminating the need for additional libraries.
 This approach simplifies the codebase, reduces complexity, and provides a more straightforward data flow within the application.